 Note: Applications should listen for the transaction event after submitting a transaction, for example by using the submitTransaction API, which automatically listen for transaction events.
 Without listening for transaction events, you will not know whether your transaction has actually been ordered, validated, and committed to the ledger.

-You can also use the swimlane sequence diagram below to examine the transaction flow in more detail.
+See the sequence diagram to better understand the transaction flow.

 https://creativecommons.org/licenses/by/4.0/

 12.3 Service Discovery

 12.3.1 Why do we need service discovery?